 The graduated parking requirement based on unit size in multi-family projects, and the reduced standard for senior housing units help encourage development of smaller, more affordable units.
 However, studio/one-bedroom units over 900 square feet require two parking spaces, similar to a two- or three-bedroom unit.
-With COVID changing how people live and work, the City's parking standards for live/work units (up to four spaces per unit) may be re-assessed for appropriateness.
+With COVID changing how people the-live/ and work-situation, the City's parking standards for live/work units (up to four spaces per unit) may requirebe re-assessedment for appropriateness.